Sole Proprietor Business Insurance: FAQ Fast Answers

 Research and compare insurance providers

 For accurate comparisons, get quotes from at least three to four carriers using identical coverage specifications.
-Focus on insurers experienced with sole proprietors and small businesses rather than large corporate specialists.
-Verify each carrier has an AM Best financial strength rating of A- or higher.
-Check your state insurance department's website for complaint records.
+Choose insurers experienced with sole proprietors and small businesses rather than large corporate specialists.
+Check that each carrier has an AM Best financial strength rating of A- or higher.
+Visit your state insurance department's website for complaint records.

 4. 4